Book a Call

 The truth is this: what was learned can be unlearned.

 Healing happens when limiting beliefs are addressed at the level where they were formed — in the subconscious, the body, and the nervous system.
-Trauma-informed approaches help restore a sense of safety, allowing protective parts to relax and new beliefs to take root.
+Trauma-informed approaches help restore a sense of safety, allowing protective parts of you feel safe enough to let go of the limiting beliefs, see the truth, and for new beliefs to take root.

 Modalities such as EFT and Matrix ReimprintingInternal Family Systems, and Grief Recovery. can support this process by working with both the emotional and physiological imprints of trauma.